LorincNagy/plant-shop/README.md

 http://localhost:3000

 3. Alternatively, Using Docker Compose
 If you prefer to use Docker for running the application, you can utilize Docker Compose.
-Simply run the following command to start both the frontend and backend services:
+Simply run the following command to start the frontend and backend services, as well as the PostgreSQL database:

 docker-compose up -d